 Before accounting for any new yield resulting from the recharge of local surface water, not initially considered as part of the Basin Safe Yield, Watermaster needs to develop a methodology to quantify and credit the New Yield to the party that creates the new recharge.
 According to Part VI Paragraph 5.V of the Judgment, Watermaster shall make an independent scientific assessment of the estimated new yield created by each proposed project.
 It is our understanding that the City of Beaumont has been recharging local waters at various locations in the Basin and would like to receive credit for the New Yield developed.
-For the City of Beaumont to receive credit however, Watermaster will need to develop the methodology to compute and credit the New Yield dating back to the Judgment inception in February 2003 or since delivery of flows began, whichever is latest.
+For the City of Beaumont to receive credit however, Watermaster will need to develop the methodology to compute and credit the New Yield.